noir-lang/noir/l1-contracts/GUIDE_LINES.md

 - Unchecked math for increment in values where it is known that it will never overflow.

 ### 7.2 Gas-comparison for reference / optimized
 For each of the changes that are made, please add an estimate on the gas savings.
-If gas is saved and it don't significantly increase the code-size or heavily denegate the readability
+If gas is saved and it doesn't significantly increase the code-size or heavily degrades the readability

 ## Reviews
 There is a couple of different angles when reviewing smart contracts: